AsierFox/shortify/README.md

-# shortify
+# Shortify

-URL shortener made in php
+Shortify is an app made in php to shorten URLs.